 Summer Research Program (SRP)

-The NEW Research Opportunity Search Engine is here!
+Research Opportunity Search Engine

 Note: For college students interested in the Summer Research Program, please access this link.

 If you are a McGovern Medical School at UTHealth first-year medical student, you can gain hands-on laboratory experience under the supervision of a faculty sponsor during the summer between your first and second year of medical school.
 As part of our program, you will receive special training in laboratory and radiation safety, laboratory animal methodology, research technology, and biomedical ethics.
 Also, as part of the program, you will attend weekly seminars by guest speakers focusing on cutting-edge research and career development.
-As a summer research program student, you will be guided by your faculty mentor on a research project over a 10-week period.
-Students are expected to work 40 hours per week on their research in their selected faculty mentor’s laboratory.
+As a summer research program student, you will be guided by your faculty mentor on a research project over 10 weeks.
+Students are expected to work 40 hours weekly on their research in their selected faculty mentor’s laboratory.
 At the conclusion of the program, you will submit an abstract of your research.
 Your mentor will also help you develop a poster that must be presented at the annual Research Forum held in the fall.

-NEW TIMELINE for MS1 ONLINE Application:
+New Timeline for MS1 Online Application:

 MS1 Online Application